MajdSoubh/Laravel-Terminal/README.md

 ## Usage

-Once installed and configured, navigate to /laravel-terminal in your browser to access the terminal interface.
+Once installed and configured, navigate to /terminal in your browser to access the terminal interface.

+Warning : Executing interactive commands (e.g., commands that expect user input or running services) through the web interface will cause the server to hang.
+To resolve this, you will need to manually restart the server.

 ## Security Considerations